Platform Technology Program frequently asked questions

 What are the requirements of collaborative agreements?

-The requirements of the Collaborative Agreements are set out in section 2.3 of the Financial Incentive Agreement.
-It must be consistent with the Financial Incentive Agreement, set out the roles of the partner organisations, and contain provisions to enable the recipient to provide information in reports to the Department.
+The requirements of the collaborative agreements are set out in the Financial Incentive Agreement.
+It must be consistent with the Financial Incentive Agreement, set out the roles of the partner organisations, and contain provisions to enable the recipient to provide information in reports to the Department of Science, Information Technology and Innovation.

 Intellectual property and personal information